 Hunting on Private Property

-Every year the Nevada Department of Wildlife (NDOW) receives reports of hunters trespassing, damaging private property and even releasing livestock from fences.
+Every year the Nevada Department of Wildlife (NDOW) receives reports of hunters trespassing, damaging private property and even releasing livestock from pastures or private property.
 Nevada is more than eighty percent public land, almost all of it open to hunting, but some sportsmen still mistakenly enter private property and should be more careful about trespassing.

-“Most sportsmen are ethical and respect private property, but when we do get reports of trespassing or private property damage we take them seriously,” said Tyler Turnipseed, chief game warden for NDOW.
+“Most sportsmen are ethical and respect private property, but when we receive reports of trespassing or private property damage we take them seriously,” said Tyler Turnipseed, Chief Game Warden for NDOW.
 “We find that nearly all of these problems can be avoided if people use a little common sense while hunting or recreating outdoors.”